Samy Benchamma

-Samy Benchamma (born 25 June 2000) is a French professional footballer who plays as a midfielder for club Rodez.
+Samy Benchamma (Tamazight: ⵙⴰⵎⵢ ⴱⴻⵏⵙⵀⴰⵎⴰ; born 25 June 2000) is a French-Algerian professional footballer who plays as a defensive midfielder for JS Kabylie.

 Career

-Samy Benchamma first classed at the US Payrin Rigautou Club, then at FC Pays Mazamétain before joining Castres Football, where he was spotted by the recruits of Montpellier.
+Samy Benchamma first classed at the AS Payrin Rigautou Club, then at FC Pays Mazamétain before joining Castres Football, where he was spotted by the recruits of Montpellier.

-Coming from the Montpellier academy, Benchamma signed his first contrat with the club in May 2020.
+Coming from the Montpellier academy, Benchamma signed his first contract with the club in May 2020.

 He made his professional debut for Montpellier in a 2–1 Ligue 1 loss to Rennes on 29 August 2020.

 On 18 June 2021 it was announced that Benchamma had signed for Niort.
 On 20 June 2024, he signed for Sochaux on a two-year contract with an option for a third year.

 On 1 September 2025, Benchamma moved to Rodez in Ligue 2 and signed a three-season contract.

+On 31 August 2026, he joined JS Kabylie, signing a three-year contract with the Kabyle club.

 Personal life

 Born in France, Benchamma is of Algerian descent.